mgadaphy/dicom-research/README.md

 3. Click the "View" button to open a study in the viewer
 4. Use the zoom controls to adjust the image size
 5. The window/level sliders allow adjustment of the image contrast
+6. Navigate between images using the Previous/Next buttons

 ### Creating Annotations
 1. Open a study by clicking "Annotate" from the main list